-In my last blog, Best Practices for Supporting Old and New Systems, I talked a little about what to do with your team after you make that monumental decision to switch from one system to another.
+In our last blog, Best Practices for Supporting Old and New Systems, we talked a little about what to do with your team after you make that monumental decision to switch from one system to another.
 Today, we’re talking about what to do with the data that’s caught up in the transition.

 “Nothing is certain but death, taxes, and change.”